salimcodes/example1/README.md

 - run `flutter test --coverage` if the project supports it
 - feed the model coverage context when available
+- include changed-file code context so Claude can suggest practical "do this instead" fixes
 - keep the report concise and actionable

 Do not do this:

 - do not make it Python-only if the repo is not Python
+- do not let recommendations stay abstract when the diff shows the relevant file or function

 ### Scope vs QA Gap Analysis